Sydenham - Tempe - St Peters

 How does the Sydenham - Tempe - St Peters SA2's income rank nationally?

-The Sydenham - Tempe - St Peters SA2's income level is extremely high nationally according to the latest ATO data aggregated by AreaSearch for FY-22.
-The Sydenham - Tempe - St Peters SA2's median income among taxpayers is $71,567 and the average income stands at $86,772, which compares to figures for Greater Sydney's of $56,994 and $80,856 respectively.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-22, the Sydenham - Tempe - St Peters SA2 had a median income among taxpayers of $71,567 with the average level standing at $86,772.
+This is among the highest in Australia and compares to levels of $56,994 and $80,856 across Greater Sydney respectively.
 Based on Wage Price Index growth of 12.61% since FY-22, current estimates would be approximately $80,592 (median) and $97,714 (average) as of September 2025.

 What is the disposable income in the Sydenham - Tempe - St Peters SA2?